 The University of Miami established the first medical school in the state of Florida in 1952.
-Although a world class medical school was envisioned as early as 1926 by University President Bowman Foster Ashe, it took years of effort to bring it to reality.
+A world class medical school was envisioned as early as 1926 by President Bowman Foster Ashe, but it took years of effort to bring it to reality.
 As the Florida population grew exponentially after World War II, interest in medical care and medical education grew as well.
 Competition was fierce for funding by the state legislature between the cities of Jacksonville, Miami and Tampa, and between the University of Florida and the University of Miami.
 Many people objected to giving state funding to a private institution.
-UM managed to get a head start on the competition by establishing a graduate medical training and research program in collaboration with the Miami Veterans Administration (VA) hospital which was located nearby in the Biltmore Hotel in Coral Gables.
-This endeavor set in place the underpinnings for a preclinical faculty and training facilities.
+UM managed to get a head start on the competition by establishing a graduate medical training and research program in collaboration with the Miami Veterans Administration (VA) hospital which was located nearby in the Biltmore Hotel.
+This endeavor set in place the underpinnings for a pre-clinical faculty and training facilities.
+Four years later, this joint venture would become the foundation for the medical school.
+The new medical school opened its doors with classrooms in former servant's quarters for the Biltmore Hotel.
 By the end of 1952, an agreement was secured with Miami-Dade County for the county-owned Jackson Memorial Hospital to be the teaching hospital for the medical school.
 Full clinical training began in 1954 with the school's partners, the Miami VA Hospital and Jackson Memorial Hospital.
 The school's first teaching unit, the outpatient clinic, was constructed by Miami-Dade County near Jackson Memorial Hospital in 1955 in the area now known as the Health District.